DK26/osa-mailer-docs/src/introduction.md

 ### Smart Templates & Marketplace

-Logically separates the front-end, back-end and data layers which should allow for easier community adaption (one does not required to understand all layers when using, maintaining or configuring the tool)
+Logically separates the front-end, back-end and data layers which should allow for easier community adaption (one is not required to understand all layers when using, maintaining or configuring the tool)

 - Develop or use ready Smart Templates that are programmed to act differently upon varying data inputs